sumithkollipara/ePay/README.md

 | ATM_DenominationRoutine | DenominationRoutine| Please run Program.cs, output can be seen in the console.|

 #### Execution procedure:
-By opening the solution please go to DenominationRoutine project and run Program.cs, output can be seen in the console.
+By opening the solution, please go to DenominationRoutine project and run Program.cs, output can be seen in the console.

 ### CustomerManagement